nourkawni/CommuniCraft/README.md

 In this project, we developed a backend API for CommuniCraft - Building Bridges Through Collaborative Craftsmanship. our API connects people with the joy of hands-on creation and foster meaningful connections through collaborative craft projects.
-This project we created a robust backend to handle data collection, and reporting using Node JS.
+This project we created a robust backend to handle data collection, and reporting using Node.js.

 # Features
 1. User Profile: Users create profiles showcasing their craft skills and interests, facilitating connections with others seeking collaborators.